klaasel/irmago/README.md

 # irmago &nbsp; [![GoDoc](https://godoc.org/github.com/privacybydesign/irmago?status.svg)](https://godoc.org/github.com/privacybydesign/irmago) [![Go Report Card](https://goreportcard.com/badge/github.com/privacybydesign/irmago)](https://goreportcard.com/report/github.com/privacybydesign/irmago)

+(This is a fork of the repository of PBDF for the research of the Open University regarding implementing QUIC in the IRMA platform.
+See at the bottom for more instructions)

 `irmago` is an IRMA implementation in Go.
 It contains multiple libraries and applications:

 * The commandline tool [`irma`](https://irma.app/docs/irma-cli/), which contains an [IRMA server](https://irma.app/docs/irma-server/); subcommands for manipulating [IRMA schemes](https://irma.app/docs/schemes/), generating IRMA issuer public/private keypairs, performing test IRMA sessions on the command line; and more.